 7. You can never take too many photos

-Some may not even think of photos or videos because they are only half conscious most of the day but parents want to capture as many moments as possible.
+Some may not even think of photos or videos because they are only half-conscious most of the day.
+But, parents must capture as many moments as possible.

 No one is the perfect parent.
-As long as your baby is fed, has a dry diaper, clean clothes and is showered with lots of love, you are doing a great job.
+As long as your baby is fed, has a dry diaper, clean clothes, and is showered with lots of love, you are doing a great job.

 10. Make time for yourself

-Many parents will use time to themselves to run errands or another task that will benefit the household but this is a rare opportunity that permits you to be selfish.
+Many parents will use the time to themselves to run errands or another task that will benefit the household, but this is a rare opportunity that permits you to be selfish.
 It is totally fine to go out and do what you want.

-Knowing what to expect once you become a parent will do a lot of good and ensure you are better prepared for every twist, turn and challenge.
+Knowing what to expect once you become a parent will do a lot of good and ensure you are better prepared for every twist, turn, and challenge.
 Despite the fact that parenting is no walk in the park, it is incredible.